ssyahya1/hospital-management-system/README.md

 http://localhost:3000
 ```

+The backend is also deployed to Vercel for production use.

 ---

-# 🔑 Authentication
+# Authentication

-The application uses **JSON Web Tokens (JWT)** for authentication.
+The application uses JSON Web Tokens (JWT) for authentication.

-When a user successfully logs in, the backend generates a JWT containing information about the authenticated user and their role.
+When a user successfully logs in, the backend generates a JWT containing the authenticated user's ID and role.

 Protected endpoints require the token in the request header: